Getting to Edinburgh

 Then after lunch, the family was ready to call it a day, so I waved them off to the apartment, and I went back on the Hop-On, Hop-Off tour bus to get my money’s worth!
 I decided to do a little independent touring of Holyrood Palace and take a short walk around Arthur’s Seat, before returning later that afternoon.
 (I’ll post more about that in my next blog.)

-Wow – look at those funny looking Scots we bumped into!!!
+Wow – look at these funny looking Scots we bumped into!!!

 Edinburgh made a huge impression on us and our children.
-In fact, my 9 year old says that it was one of his favorite cities we visited, and my 11 year old says that he would love to return to Edinburgh one day to live.
+In fact, my 9 year old says that it was one of his favorite cities we visited.
+My 11 year old says that he would love to return to Edinburgh one day to live.

 Next time in the blog: The Royal Mile and our hunt for the Loch Ness Monster!